-Alternatively use Christmas themed cookie cutters and cut shapes our of dutch and American style pancakes.
+Alternatively, use Christmas-themed cookie cutters and cut shapes out of dutch and American-style pancakes.

 Doughnuts or donuts are a staple breakfast food in America so totally justifiable North Pole Breakfast Treat.
 Give shop-bought doughnuts a Christmas makeover.

-If you want an extra special treat Krispie Kreme usually do a set of Christmas themed doughnuts.
-Although this year's selection has not yet been announced, you can expect delights such as the below.
+If you want an extra special treat Krispie Kreme usually does a set of Christmas-themed doughnuts.
+Although this year’s selection has not yet been announced, you can expect delights such as the below.

 North Pole Christmas Breakfast Cereal